glen654/orm-supplementary-assignment/README.md

 4.Query query = session.createQuery("select avg (price) from Book ");

-5. Query query = session.createQuery("select a.name, count (b.title) from Author a left join a.books b group by a.id,a.name");
+5.Query query = session.createQuery("select a.name, count (b.title) from Author a left join a.books b group by a.id,a.name");

-6.
+6.Query query = session.createQuery("select b from Book b join b.author a where a.country = :countryName");

+7.